noahbuscher/inspire/README.md

 Inspire
 ===

-Half of any web project is the design.
-It's what makes the user want to keep coming back.
-Here's a list of sites I have found that help inspire my designs, then build them.
+Design in any web project can be a long and arduous process.
+Here's a collction of links to help you.
+Enjoy!

 ## Concept
 <h5>These site to get a general idea of possible layouts and style paths to take.</h5>